thequietlife/web-hacking/assets/notes.md

 All about learning python atm

 Thurs 27 Jul
-Back to PentesterLab - Unix/Linux
+Back to PentesterLab - Unix/Linux.
+Got stuck on one but I think I did too many and was zonked

+Fri 28 Jul
+PentesterLab - Unix/Linux.
+The one I was stuck on was me being tired.
+Got it straight away